e-kwsm/QUIP/doc/Tutorials/adglass.rst

 Replace `new_strain` with the target strain which should be between 0.15 and 0.30.
-If you inspect the new file `quartz_crack_rescaled.xyz` you should see it's identical to the orignal apart from the rescaling in the `x` and `y` directions (not along `z` since the system is periodic in that direction).
+If you inspect the new file `quartz_crack_rescaled.xyz` you should see it's identical to the original apart from the rescaling in the `x` and `y` directions (not along `z` since the system is periodic in that direction).
 Copy the bulk cell and XML parameters and start a new crack simulation::